gerardog/gsudo/README.md

 `gsudo` is very easy to install and use, and has more features.
 Its similarities with Unix/Linux sudo make the experience a breeze.

+## 💵 Please support gsudo 💵

+> If you are more productive thanks to gsudo, please consider [sponsoring gsudo](https://github.com/gerardog/gsudo/wiki/Sponsor).
+I dedicated my free time for months making this project.
+> Also to provide a signed application, I have paid each year for an Open-Source code-signing certificate.

 ## Features

 - Elevated commands are shown in the current user-level console.
 No new window.
 (Unless you specify `-n` which opens a new window.)